-- Policy PSF 9.2 Recycling.
+- Policy PSF 9.1 Solid Waste Disposal.
+Support waste reduction and diversion programs to reduce solid waste materials in landfill areas in accordance with State requirements. - Policy PSF 9.2 Recycling.
 Support programs to recycle solid waste and require provisions for on-site recycling in new development, in compliance with State requirements. - Policy PSF 9.3 Composting.
 Maintain the curbside composting program and expand composting of organics in accordance with State requirements.